nudam00/SneakersPriceChecker/README.md

 Program which checks sneaker prices on StockX and writes out to an Excel file the best price in **PLN** after deducting the commission (the commision depends on the level of the account on Stockx).
 The price on StockX is detected based on the SKU and size in US.
 Price from StockX is compared to price on Alias (Excel file, just write price in USD) and it writes out final price.
 In stock.xlsx there are two columns named "dni_stockx" and "dni_alias" - write:
 1. "NIE" if you would like to get price-1
 2. "TAK" if you would like to get price
-3. "MASAKRA" if you would like to write both sites in "Best_site", even if the second site has lower price (example: "MASAKRA" in "dni_alias" - a pair of sneakers sells on Alias very rarely so I would like to list it on StockX as well even if the price is lower, if higher then "Alias" won't be written in "Best_site")<br />
+3. "MASAKRA" if you would like to write both sites in "Best_site", even if the second site has lower price (example: "MASAKRA" in "dni_alias" - a pair of sneakers sells on Alias very rarely so I would like to list it on StockX as well even if the price is lower, if higher then "Alias" won't be written in "Best_site")
 StockX ends up blocked by PerimeterX quite often, so the program will be restarted automatically and PerimeterX needs to be resolved.
 You also have to choose region and log in manually again.<br />
 Written in Python using Selenium.